Skip to main content

 What happens to the collected food waste?

-The food waste is taken to a local facility where it is composted using a natural process, which means it is safe to use as a soil improver on local farmers' fields.
 If you already compost at home, please continue to do so.
 You can use your food waste collections for any food that you do not want to compost yourself.

 Your questions about food waste bins answered